 Penalties for most campaign finance violations may be paid from any source.
 A penalty paid from committee or other filer funds must be reported as an expenditure.
 Committee funds may not be used to pay penalties for violations of ORS 260.407 (Prohibited Personal Use) or ORS 260.409 (Expenditures for Professional Services Rendered by Candidate) or an equivalent provision of a county or city charter or ordinance.

-Payment Liability for Penalty
+Payment Liability for Penalty Imposed for Late Transactions or a Late Certificate

 The individuals identified below are liable for penalties imposed indicated in the following matrices: